Automattic/jetpack/readme.txt

 **Bug fixes**

 * We fixed a problem in Jetpack Sync code when trying to get property of non-object the post syncing file.
+* We stopped synchronizing the sitemap post types to WordPress.com servers as it was an issue given the size of these.

 = 5.8 =